Bruce Robbins (baseball)

-Bruce Duane Robbins (born September 10, 1959) is a former Major League Baseball pitcher for the Detroit Tigers from 1979 to 1980.
+Bruce Duane Robbins (born September 10, 1959) is an American former Major League Baseball pitcher for the Detroit Tigers from 1979 to 1980.
 Robbins, a left-handed batter, also threw left-handed.

 Early life

 Robbins attended Blackford High School in Hartford City, Indiana.
 The Tigers drafted him out of high school in the 14th round of the 1977 amateur draft.